Slain terrorist Junaid recruited Kashmir youth into Hizbul in exchange for drugs

 All set for the kill, why Army’s hit-list has most terrorists from the Hizbul Mujahideen

-Following this the hideouts were bombed which resulted in the killing of both the terrorists.
+Following this, the hideouts were bombed which resulted in the killing of both the terrorists.
 The DGP said that there are not more than 240 terrorists active in the Valley.

 14 are in central Kashmir, Singh said while adding that 73 have been killed in the year 2020.
 95 terrorists have been arrested so far this year.